Gardening Group 02 500px Resampled

 We work within an ecological model of practice, using the least intrusive inquiry approaches that are evidence-informed.

 Educators use cyclic inquiry.
-They continually assess, plan, implement and review their approach to teaching, and supporting the well-being of, all mokopuna.
+They continually assess, plan, implement and review their approach to teaching, and supporting the well-being of, all mokopuna, children and young people.
 Such inquiry supports educators to develop inclusive learning environments.
 Educators use a continuum of proactive responses that support intervening early in the life of the mokopuna when the need for support has been identified.

 Te Tuapapa April 2022 v2